hadrienj/EEG/readme.md

-This repository contains a set of functions used to pre-process and process electroencephalogray (EEG) data.
+This repository contains a set of functions to pre-process and process electroencephalogray (EEG) data.

 # Introduction

+With most recording devices, EEG data are structured as a big matrix of shape (time x electrodes).
+One electrode channel generaly corresponds to the trigger channel used to synchronise the participant response or the stimuli to the EEG signal.
+The raw EEG can then be split according to this trigger channel to average EEG signal coming from same condition for instance.

+These function can be used to load data, do some kind of processing, plot etc.

 # API

-# `addOffset(data, offset)`
+### `addOffset(data, offset)`

 Plot all electrodes with an offset from t0 to t1.
 The stimulus channel is also ploted and red lines are used to show the events.